 Partnering with a specialized digital marketing team can provide the best search engine marketing service to your business – with the highest chance of success.

 The main difference between search engine optimization (SEO) and SEM is that the former is unpaid.

 Search engine optimization relies on organic, unpaid content to improve site visibility.
-This might include on-page optimization with technical SEO and website copy optimized to rank for specific keywords.
+This might include on-page optimization with technical SEO and website copy optimized to rank for a specific keyword.
 It could also rely on off-page optimization through social media marketing, email marketing, backlink strategies and other off-site tactics.

-Without strong SEO, SEM can end up costing more money.
+Without strong SEO and keyword research, SEM can end up costing more money.
 This is because of the important role that Quality Score plays in determining CPC.